 Performance1 has a core team of UK based executive coaches – see Our Team for their details.

-In collaboration with our partner organisation Mainstay International, we also have access to an international network of highly accomplished coaches and facilitators.
+In partnership with Actionable Consulting, we also have access to an international network of highly accomplished coaches and facilitators.

 How does executive coaching help?